M17-Project/ref-dash/README.md

 ### Health Checks
 M17 Reflector Dashboard can now send health check data to the M17 Reflector team.
+In order to reduce spam, the M17 Check system is a double opt-in transaction.
+What this means is you submit your address to the M17 Reflector Team, and you will be manually sent an email to verify ownership of that address.
+If you should ever wish to stop receiving M17 Check emails, simply use the Unsubscribe link found in any notification email.
+To subscribe to the M17 Check service:
 - Send an email to contact@m17.link with your reflector name and a contact email for the responsible party of the reflector.
 - You will receive two emails when registration is completed, one to verify ownership of the contact email, and one with your GUID.
 - Place the GUID you received into the config.inc.php $CallHome['GUID'] line.